 Your doctor or pharmacist will give you the manufacturer's patient information sheet (Medication Guide) when you begin treatment with pegloticase injection and each time you receive the medication.
 Read the information carefully and ask your doctor or pharmacist if you have any questions.
 You can also visit the Food and Drug Administration (FDA) website (http://www.fda.gov/Drugs/DrugSafety/ucm085729.htm) or the manufacturer's website to obtain the Medication Guide.

 Why is this medication prescribed?

-Pegloticase injection is used to treat ongoing gout (sudden, severe pain, redness, and swelling in one or more joints caused by abnormally high levels of a substance called uric acid in the blood) in adults who cannot take or did not respond to other medications.
+Pegloticase injection is used alone or in combination with methotrexate (Trexall, Xatmep) and folic acid to treat chronic gout (sudden, severe pain, redness, and swelling in one or more joints caused by abnormally high levels of a substance called uric acid in the blood) in adults who cannot take or did not respond to other medications.
 Pegloticase injection is in a class of medications called PEGylated uric acid specific enzymes.
 It works by decreasing the amount of uric acid in the body.
-Pegloticase injection is used to prevent gout attacks, but not to treat them once they occur.
+Pegloticase injection is used to prevent gout attacks but not to treat them once they occur.

 How should this medicine be used?